kkapuria3/FREE-Amazon-BUY-Bot/README.md

 4. You are all set.
 Now navigate to your item page and you should see the bot work.

-5. When you first time get captcha for first time you will get this prompt.
+5. When you get captcha for first time you will get this prompt.
 You can click `Always Allow` or `Allow Once (might have to press everytime)`

 <img src="resources/allow_permissions.gif">

+### Where to go from here / still not working ?

+* Join our discord community [here](https://discord.gg/UcxcyxS5X8)
+* Ask in #general-help channel if you have problems setting up.
+* Drops alerts on our [discord](https://discord.gg/UcxcyxS5X8)are forwared from multiple third-party telegrams.

 ## Authors